Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 And this query includes records that match either criteria.

 These operators can be combined and grouped with parentheses to add complex selection logic.
-They behave similarly to what you're used to in programming languages.
+They behave similarly to what you’re used to in programming languages.

 You can read more about SQLite operators from [w3resource (Links to an external site.)](https://www.w3resource.com/sqlite/operators.php).